 - Providing picture clues or sentence stems

-Pupils not secure within a lesson sequence are noted and adjustments made to the differentiation or level of support given.
+Pupils not secure within a lesson sequence are identified and adjustments made to the level of support given.
 Similarly, added challenge is given to those pupils requiring it.
-This may be through questioning or the use of written work.
+This may be through questioning or the use of higher level thinking challenges.

 The planning ensures that the Government recommendations for coverage are being taught across the school and that progression is demonstrated.
 It also ensures that children leave Woodfield as competent and confident users of technology.
 When they leave Woodfield, children have developed the fundamental skills needed to continue their academic journey into KS2.

 The curriculum generates an excitement around computing and allows children to see how computing can be used in everyday life.
 The e-safety teaching ensures children are safe users of technology and are aware of how to get help.
 This is a key fundamental skill in this current world.